-The NHMRC Centre of Research Excellence in Stillbirth (Stillbirth CRE) is committed to embedding meaningful bereaved parent partnership across pregnancy and baby loss research nationally.
+The Stillbirth CRE is committed to strengthening meaningful partnerships between bereaved parents, researchers and clinicians across pregnancy and baby loss research.

 Level 3, Aubigny Place